-A written internal appraisal performed by the Investment Manager, using industry standard methods, completed at least annually.
+A written internal appraisal performed by the Investment Manager, using industry standard methods, completed at least once per calendar year.

 (f) Private Credit

 A valuation framework for determining the fair value of assets, using a fair value accounting method in accordance with accounting standards.